Working Together

 When I send something for review, getting feedback within 3-5 business days keeps momentum.
 Delayed feedback delays delivery.

-Whatever you have — policies, procedures, old training, brand guidelines.
+Whatever you have-brand guidelines, old materials, reference documents.
 Even if it's messy.
 It's faster to improve than create from scratch.

 Knowing your budget helps me design a solution that fits.
 I'd rather right-size a project than discover misalignment later.